 In the film, Leonardo DiCaprio’s character Dom Cobb, sets the stage for the movie and subsequent analysis through poignant monologue that continues to resonate with me…

 What is the most resilient parasite?
 Bacteria?
 A virus?
-An intestinal worm?
+An intestinal worm?The premise of the movie begins with extraction, but the moral of the story is underscored by inception.

 An idea.
 Resilient… highly contagious.
 Once an idea has taken hold of the brain it’s almost impossible to eradicate.